EDM115/better-maps/README.md

 ## In-app settings
 Every admin can access the settings page by clicking on the account shield icon in the navigation bar :
 ![Admin settings](./docs/admin_settings.png)

+You can dump the database, as CSV, JSON, SQL or the raw SQLite file.

 You will be able to edit existing users :
 ![Edit user](./docs/user_management.png)